Strategies to Preventing Skin Scarring (and the anxieties which come with them)

 For the pigmentation-prone, even little nicks and scrapes can scar.

 I have some patients that are afraid to get even the tiniest scratch because they know the marks will be around for a long time.

 In these cases, ensure the area is thoroughly cleaned.
 Then you can apply Organic Lavender Essential Oil onto the affected area with a clean Q tip.
 This oil will disinfect skin and promote faster healing.
 As with anything, do not use if you have a known allergy and, keep in mind, using any new topical can reveal a new allergy.

 If all goes to plan, a scab will form.
 Be sure not to remove it.... no matter how tempting.

 I'm talking to those of you who pick their pores when they know they shouldn't.
 I've def been in that camp before, myself.

 When the scab falls off, the skin should not show any remnants of the trauma.

-Lavender oil is the only essential oil I have ever used straight onto the skin but always always avoid the eye area.
-If you're sensitive or unsure, do test patch to ensure your skin won't be irritated.
+Lavender oil is the only essential oil I have ever used undiluted on the skin but always always avoid the eye area.
+If you're sensitive or unsure, do a test patch to ensure your skin won't be irritated.
 Over my almost two decades in practice, I haven't seen this occur but I also cannot speak to the quality of oil you have access to.
 I'm fortunate to have access to excellent quality essences.
 Also, never say never with uber sensitive skin.